Celebrating 100 Years as Colorado’s Premier Guest Ranch

 Fireworks and More!

-In celebration of its 100th anniversary, the ranch will offer fireworks shows on Memorial Day weekend, weekly shows starting June 15 through August 17, and Labor Day weekend.
+In celebration of its 100th anniversary, the ranch offered fireworks shows on Memorial Day weekend, weekly shows starting June 15 through August 17, and Labor Day weekend.

-Throughout the year, C Lazy U will provide robust offerings for guests to fully participate in the centennial celebration, such as Prohibition-era cocktail making classes (the ranch was founded the year the 18th Amendment was ratified), high-end spirit tasting, weekly celebratory sparkling wine toasts and more.
+Throughout the year, C Lazy U provided robust offerings for guests to fully participate in the centennial celebration, such as Prohibition-era cocktail making classes (the ranch was founded the year the 18th Amendment was ratified), high-end spirit tasting, weekly celebratory sparkling wine toasts and more.